Bulletproof habit-building techniques to start right now

 They say that it takes 21 days to form a new habit.
-Whilst repetition is important, it’s not the only ingredient and I’m sure we’ve all built new behaviours a lot faster than 3 weeks.
-I don’t recall it taking anywhere close to that amount of time to develop my nightly Breaking Bad binge-watching habit a few years ago, for example.
+While repetition is important, it’s not the only ingredient and I’m sure we’ve all built new behaviours a lot faster than 3 weeks.
+I don’t recall it taking anywhere close to that amount of time to develop my nightly Breaking Bad binge-watching habit a few years ago.
 Clearly there’s more to it than duration and repetition, and why is it so much harder to build habits that are good for us?

-The good news is that there are a number of techniques you can put to work to increase your chances of building self-serving rock-solid habits that become ‘just a part of what you do’.
-In this article, we’ll explore three of these techniques.
+The good news is that there are a number of techniques you can put to work to increase your chances of building self-serving rock-solid habits that become “just a part of what you do”.
+Here are my top three…

 1. PRINCIPLE OF +1

-How many times have you decided to get a grip of your food or fitness and thrown yourself full on into a diet or exercise regime only to crash and burn after a few days?
+How many times have you decided to get a grip of your food or fitness and thrown yourself full on into an exercise regime only to crash and burn after a few days?

 Some cynics might say that this characteristically human behaviour is what the diet and fitness industry are based on, as we’re led to believe that the only way to achieve success is by going all in.

 But for most of us this approach leads to a frustrating cycle of all or nothing, which usually translates to brief periods of “all”, followed by long spells of “nothing”.

 But there’s an alternative approach that spans the gap between the extremes of all and nothing.
 An approach that focuses on consistent progress rather than temporary flashes of perfection.

 On a scale of 1 to 10, where 1 is completely off the wagon and 10 is perfect, how would you rate your nutrition goals at the moment?